How Much Compensation Can I Get For Car Park Accident Claims?

 - The accident happened within the past three years.
 This is the time frame for all personal injury cases.

-- You have seen a doctor or a medical professional for your injuries.
+- You see a doctor or a medical professional for your injuries.

 If you have been injured in a car park accident, refrain from saying too much at the scene.
 You don’t want to accidentally say something in the heat of the moment that could jeopardise your case.